TruClient/Tutorial/RESTAPI.md

 The **open** method has 3 parameters.

-* The "GET" action is used because the whole request is in the URL, rather than a "POST" action which provides additional data in a file.
+* The "GET" action is used because the whole request is in the URL, rather than a "POST" action which provides additional data in the request.

 * The middle parameter specifies the action portion of the full URI to the website which responds to sample REST API calls: